lailareuven/lreu0177-DECO2017-STUDBUD/README.md

 <img src="README-imgs/dropzone-kanban.png" alt="drawing" width="550"/>

 Lastly, the 'think-aloud' method led me to register that participants either didn't know how to delete or were deleting items by accident.
-To fix this I looked at design theory to find ways to fix this problem.
+To fix this I first looked at design theory to see how these issues were commonly solved.
 I decided to put a piece of text that described to users exactly how to use the Kanban Board and especially how to delete (https://blog.tubikstudio.com/user-experience-tips-ux-writing/).

 <img src="README-imgs/delete2-kanban.png" alt="drawing" width="400"/>